Josef Hoop: Later life

-In 1946, Hoop testified as a witness against the leaders of the VDBL after they were charged for the 1939 coup attempt.
-Hoop's former deputy Vogt came under police investigation in both Liechtenstein and Switzerland when German documents revealed his connection to intelligence contacts.
-The charges were eventually dropped due to the Patriotic Union threatening to end the coalition government that had been established in 1938.

-After resigning as prime minister, Hoop soon went on to study law at the University of Zurich and then at the University of Innsbruck in 1946, where he graduated receiving a doctorate in 1948.
-After graduating, he worked as a lawyer in Vaduz.
+In 1946, Hoop testified against the VDBL leaders when they were charged for the 1939 attempted coup.
+He studied law at the University of Zurich and the University of Innsbruck (where he received a doctoral degree in 1948), and worked as a lawyer in Vaduz.

-Hoop later served as a board member for the National Bank of Liechtenstein and president of the Liechtenstein Constitutional Court.
-He re-entered into politics when he was elected to the Landtag in the 1957 general election, where he served until his death in 1959.
-He was President of the Landtag of Liechtenstein from 1958 to 1959.
+Hoop was later a board member of the National Bank of Liechtenstein and president of the Liechtenstein Constitutional Court.
+He re-entered politics when he was elected to the Landtag in the 1957 general election, and was president of that body from January 1958 until his death the following year.

 Personal life and death

 Hoop married Emilie Gstöhl (27 February 1898 – 11 February 1997) in 1920; they had no children.
-His niece, Emma Eigenmann-Schädler was the first woman to serve in the Landtag of Liechtenstein; she served from 1986 to 1993.
+Through his sister's marriage, he was the brother-in-law of Eugen Schädler.
+Hoop's niece Emma Eigenmann-Schädler was the first female member of the Landtag, serving from 1986 to 1993.

-Hoop, a habitual smoker throughout his adult life, died on 19 October 1959 due to heart failure following a surgery, at the age of 63 years.
-He was buried in his home-town of Eschen and his funeral was attended by both Franz Joseph II and Gina, Princess of Liechtenstein.
+Hoop, a likfelong smoker, died on 19 October 1959 at age 63 from heart failure after surgery.
+He was buried in his hometown of Eschen, and his funeral was attended by Franz Joseph II and Princess Gina.
 A street in Eschen is named after him.

-Hoop was regarded highly by Franz Joseph II due to his efforts to protect Liechtenstein's independence during World War II.
-He once said in retrospect that "Hoop saved the country".
-Martin Risch, a member of the Liechtenstein Historical Association and Hoop's successor as President of the Landtag of Liechtenstein, described him as "one of the finest men to serve within Liechtenstein, for his long-term service in the country".
+He was well-regarded by Franz Joseph II for his efforts to protect Liechtenstein's independence during World War II, and Franz said that "Hoop saved the country".
+Martin Risch, a member of the Liechtenstein Historical Association and Hoop's successor as Landtag president, described him as "universally trusted" and his achievements as "undoubtedly of fundamental importance".

 In popular culture

-Josef Hoop was portrayed by French actor Pierre Vaneck in the film Vent d'est, released in 1993.
+Hoop was played by French actor Pierre Vaneck in the 1993 film, Vent d'est.